FirelyTeam/firely-docs/vonk/security/accesscontrol.rst

 			"Vonk.Fhir.R3",
 			...

 Add ``Vonk.Smart`` to the list of included plugins.
-When you restart Vonk, the Smart service will be added to the pipeline.
+When you restart Firely Server, the Smart service will be added to the pipeline.

 You can control the way Access Control based on SMART on FHIR behaves with the SmartAuthorizationOptions in the :ref:`configure_appsettings`::